Vyral/will-cook/_posts/2026-01-26-what-2-5-to-3-5-million-buys-you-in-palm-springs.md

 ---
 layout: post
-title: What $2.5 to $3.5 Million Buys You in Palm Springs
+title: What $2.5 to $3.5 Million Buys You in Palm Springs Area
 date: 2026-01-26 07:00:00
 tags:
   - Palm Springs Real Estate